prismhead26/Backend-Note-Builder/READme.md

 # Backend Note Builder

   ## Description:
-  Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+  The main goal of this project is to create an application that can be used to write and save notes.
+The application will use an Express.js back end and will save and retrieve note data from a JSON file.
+The application will be deployed on Heroku.
+After completion of the project, I have a better understanding	 of building RESTful APIs with Node.js through the Express.js framework.
+I also learned how to use API request methods along with their respective routes.
+And lastly I learned some better ways to refactor and format the code, making it easier to read and modify.
+For instance, instead of having the then() method on the same line as the function, all then/catch methods independently have their own line.

   ## Table of Contents:
   - [Installation Instructions](#Installation-Instructions)